Do you love nitro cold brew but can’t afford it?

 There are two ways to make this type of coffee at home.

 If you’re not too serious about nitrogen brew, cream dispenser is your best option.
-On the other hand, if nitro is one of your most regular ways to drink coffee, consider a keg for the best effects.
+If nitro is all you drink, I suggest getting a keg brewer for the best results.

 Best canned nitro cold brew